##

 is row

-absorb the variation between rows.
-We know that the variation between
+rows comparable.
+We know that the variation between columns is bigger,

-columns is bigger, and therefore we need to adapt our code, to scale by
+and therefore we need to adapt our code to scale by column.

 25. Create the same heatmap as above, but let the heatmap reorder by row and column.